kwizl/newsweek-clone/README.md

-# newsweek-clone
+# Newsweek-clone

 # Bootstrap Micorverse Project

-In this project, we'll be building from scratch a copy of this "[Newsweek clone](https://www.newsweek.com/)".
-The main goal of this project is to learn how to use bootstrap framework.
+In this project, we'll be building from scratch a copy of this [Newsweek clone](https://www.newsweek.com/).
+The main goal of this project is to learn how to use the bootstrap framework.

 # Newsweek clone